 Miss Fan presented about the definition and principle of Eco-design, which is prominently the heart of circular economy.
+This learning path covered the role of design in creating a circular economy, examining the four-stages of the circular design process, and highlighting six strategies for incorporating the principles of the circular economy into the user's designs.
 She highlighted that the main concept of circular economy is a shift from ownership to access, as the customers often only require access to a product for a short period of time after which they can return it to the service providers or pass it on to a new user.